ArnoHagenbeek/ITSNTS_project/KEGGstimate_in_house_annotation/README.md

 ## Performance:
 The complete pipeline is relatively lightweight, essentially taking the same resources as a regular EggNOG search.
 EggNOG (set to mmseq2 by default in the pipeline) can process approximately 4 megabases per hour at 32 cores.
-Comparatively, computation time for the KEGGstand scripts is negligible.
+Comparatively, computation time for the KEGGstimate scripts is negligible.
 The module completion calculation takes 5-8 seconds per sample, and reconstructing the KEGG hierarchy and assigning k-terms takes 2-4 seconds per sample.

 # Contents
 ## Database_generation
 The python scripts responsible for generating the databases used by the pipeline.

-## KEGGstand_python_scripts
+## KEGGstimate_python_scripts
 The python scripts that run the KEGG module completion calculation and BRITE gene counts.

 ## Results_consolidation
-A python script for merging multiple outputs when running the KEGGstand scripts on multiple fasta files.
+A python script for merging multiple outputs when running the KEGGstimate scripts on multiple fasta files.

 ## Slurm_scripts
 Contains the ready-made .sh scripts used for slurm job submission on OIST Deigo.
 By writing the paths of your input into these scripts, you can directly run the pipeline on Deigo.